ackerleytng/auth-mechanisms/cas-exploration/README.md

   + `keytool error: java.lang.Exception: Certificate not imported, alias <cas> already exists`
 + bootiful should have `Started BootifulCasClientApplication in <some number of seconds>`

-Only when bootiful has started up will going to `https://bootiful.localhost` work

 Visit CAS at `https://cas.localhost`.

 > That's the interface a user will get to sign into CAS - there is no built-in admin interface for CAS

+If you're stuck at `Task :compileJava NO-SOURCE`, bootiful has not started yet.
+Give it a while more.

+Only when bootiful has started up will going to `https://bootiful.localhost` work.

+When you're there, test logging in as a user with

++ username: user
++ password: default